nodeGame/NDDB/README.md

 0.2

   - Introduced indexing.
 Indexes are created with NDDB.h() or the alias NDDB.hash()
   - NDDB.set() was already deprecated and it has been removed.
-NDDB.c() or the alias NDDB.compare() should be used
+NDDB.c() or the alias NDDB.compare() should be used instead.
   - NDDB.init() can sets the configuration of the database

 ## License